ABOUT VARLACK VENTURES

 Varlack Ventures is locally owned and operated by three generations.

-Some members of the Varlack family handle the ticket sales, work in rentals, in the office and on the vessels as crew.
-The Varlack clan extends beyond blood as the bond between the Varlack employees, family and non-family, is strong and loyal.
-The services offered by Varlack Ventures are aimed at attending to the welfare of the guests of St. John, include car rentals, ferry services and suggested island tours with your rental car and our guided island tours.
+Some members of the Varlack family handle the ticket sales, work in rentals, in the office and on the vessels as Captain and crew.
+Cultivating and maintaining its true culture, Varlack Ventures', Inc. clan extends beyond blood as the bond between the Varlack employees, family and non-family, is strong and loyal.
+The services offered by Varlack Ventures are aimed at attending to the transportation needs of our local people and visitors of St. John by providing car rentals and ferry services.

 HISTORY OF VARLACK VENTURES, INC...
 Rodney Varlack, patriarch and founder of Varlack Ventures, Inc. began his career in the 50s as the first to manage the sole gas station on the island, the still operating Texaco Station.

 In the 60s Rodney, a mechanic, designer and a man always full of new ideas, launched his first business "Enighed Enterprise" whereby he designed and built the island's first truck conversioned safari bus.